 The choice of depolarisation input wavelength was found to have little effect on the retrieval of extensive parameters such as the volume concentration and the effective radius that can be derived from this extensive parameter.
 The use of depolarisation input at any wavelength, i.e. 355 nm or 532 nm or 1064 nm, generally increases the retrieved values of the 532-nm SSA compared to the 3+2 input.
-This is because the use of depolarisation information leads to lower values of the imaginary part compared to the inversion in which the traditional 3+2 data set is used.
+Our hypothesis is that This is because the use of depolarisation information leads to a lower values of the imaginary part compared to the inversion in which the traditional 3+2 data set is used.
 Consequently SSA increases.
-We conclude from our relational investigation that any choice of input data that contains $\delta{355}$ seems to provide more reasonable results of the spheroid inversion than input data sets without $\delta{355}$ or any depolarisation information at all.
-However, we do not find a significant advantage of using three $\delta$ over using $\delta$ at fewer wavelengths.
-This result leads us to conclude that the most suitable input data set for lidar inversion using spheroid kernels according to Dubovik et al. (2006) is 3+2+1 in which we use $\delta{355}$ .
+We conclude from our relational investigation that any choice of input data the is acceptable as long as it that contains δ{355} seems to provide more reasonable results of the spheroid inversion than input data sets without δ{355} or any depolarisation information at all.
+However, we do not find a significant advantage of using three δ over using δ at fewer wavelengths.
+This result leads us to conclude that the most suitable input data set for lidar inversion using spheroid kernels according to Dubovik et al. (2006) is 3+2+1 in which we use δ{355} .

-We investigated the connection between output from different sets of input data in and inversion in which the light-scattering properties of non-spherical particles are described by the spheroid model of Dubovik et al. (2006).
+- 5 We investigated the connection between output from different sets of input data in and inversion in which the lightscattering properties of non-spherical particles are described by the spheroid model of Dubovik et al. (2006).
 Definite conclusions can only be drawn if coincident independent in-situ data were available for the considered cases.
-An alternative approach to circumvent any reliance on the accuracy of the spheroid fraction would be to separate the optical input data according to the contributions of spherical and non-spherical particles (Tesche et al., 2009a, 2011b) before running the inversion with spheroid fractions set to zero and unity, respectively.
+An alternative approach to circumvent any reliance on the accuracy of the non-spherical spheroid fraction would be to separate the optical input data according to the contributions of spherical and non-spherical particles (Tesche et al., 2009a, 2011b) before running the - 10 inversion with non-spherical spheroid fractions set to zero and unity, respectively.
 Alternatively, a more universal spheroid model without a fixed oblate-to-prolate ratio or aspect ratio distribution (Gasteiger and Freudenthaler, 2014) could be applied in the inversion system.
 In any case, the use of spheroids for approximating light scattering by non-spherical particles in lidar applications is rather limited (Müller et al., 2010).
-New models with more realistic particle geometries (Kahnert et al., 2014; Nousiainen and Kandler, 2015) will be needed to accurately link microphysical properties to the optical parameters measured with advanced aerosol lidars (Gasteiger et al., 2011).
+New models with more realistic particle geometries (Kahnert et al., 2014; Nousiainen and Kandler, 2015) will be needed to accurately link microphysical properties to the optical parameters - 15 measured with advanced aerosol lidars (Gasteiger et al., 2011).
 It is quite possible that such improved light-scattering models will show better capability for extracting the informational content provided by particle linear depolarisation ratios at 532 and 1064 nm.